JosephDavis/perception/docs/current.md

 <a name="ObservableSet"></a>

 ## ObservableSet
 Provides the functionality for observing changes to a Set.
+All instance methods available on Set and EventDispatcher are available to an ObservableSet.

 **Kind**: global class